arp242/arp242.net/_posts/2019-08-22-stackoverflow.markdown

 ---

-Here's another thing I'm complete fed up with: the "know-it-better".
+Here's another thing I'm completely fed up with: the "know-it-better".
 People who just *love* to show they actually know stuff better.
 Here's a recent example on a Go question (entire comment):